-By Stephen Hardy, Equity Trustees National Manager, Estate Planning.
+By Stephen Hardy, Equity Trustees General Manager, Estate Planning.

 The home is far more than just a valuable asset – for many older Australians, it’s the centrepiece of their memories, community and family.

 This dual nature means the home plays a critical role in people’s financial and overall wellbeing.
 The two are deeply intertwined however, broad economic and societal shifts are potentially now driving them apart.

 In recent years, the value of homes in Australia’s two largest cities, Sydney and Melbourne, has skyrocketed, locking many first homebuyers out of the market.
 Many older Australians are naturally keen to help their children gain a foothold in the market, including by leaving the family home as an inheritance.

 At the same time, Australia’s population is rapidly ageing thanks to health care improvements and a new retiree can now expect to live for another 19 years according to the government’s intergenerational report.
 Yet many older Australians’ superannuation balances haven’t kept pace.

 Many older Australians are unwilling to tap into their largest store of wealth thanks to the intricate emotional webs binding them to the family home.
 Meanwhile, social security laws also encourage older Australians to hold on to the home given the asset test for age pension eligibility excludes their principal place of residence.